ruro122020/search-picture-app/README.md

 # Notes

+A simple pictures search application using unsplash api with class components in React.

 ### React Refs

 1. React Refs gives you access a single DOM element that is rendered by a component.
 To use Refs in a class component you create a Ref in the constructor, assign them to the instance variables (not to state), then pass it to a particular JSX element as props.
 If you ever want to interact with a DOM element use react's ref system.